The following information has been prepared to assist residents and organisations who wish to present a petition to Council.

 How Does Council Handle Petitions?

-- Any Councillor may lay a petition before Council and request that the petition be received.
+- Any Councillor may take a petition before Council and request that the petition be received.
 The petition is then received by resolution and referred to the appropriate officer for action and/or report to a future meeting of Council.

 - Signatures on petitions are checked for validity and duplication of names prior to the petition being presented.